zmlu/static-file-add-version-maven-plugin/README.md

 * `outputDirIncludeWebRootName`: Whether the output directory contains the project name
 * `compressOutput`: Whether to compress the output file
 * `inName`: Whether to replace the file name with the version number

+# License

+`static-file-add-version-maven-plugin` is released under the terms of the MIT license.
+See [COPYING](LICENSE) for more information or see https://opensource.org/licenses/MIT.